hayeseoin/vagrant-labs/starter-templates/hyper-v/README.md

 This can be used with [Hyper-V Hosts Manager](https://github.com/hayeseoin/hyper-v-hosts-manager) if you want VMs to be accessible via hostname instead of IP alone.

-There are templates for a single virtual machine deployment, a multiple machine, and a duplicate machine deployment.
-The descriptions below reference the [single virtual machine deployment](starter-templates/hyper-v/single-vm/Vagrantfile)
+The descriptions below reference the [default virtual machine deployment](starter-templates/hyper-v/default-setup/Vagrantfile)

 ## Global Config